rgcompany26/succession-magical-world/README.md

-# succession-magical-world
+# Succession magical world

-Succession of the magical world
+Python succession of the magical world

 Script to print nice succession